Frixuu/GodotXliff/README.md

 # GodotXliff

+> **Note**: You are looking at the 3.x branch.
+[For Godot 4.x, click here.](https://github.com/Frixuu/GodotXliff/tree/4.x)

-XLIFF translation importer for Godot 3.x.
+XLIFF translation importer for Godot.

 While the main motivation was handling files exported by Weblate, it currently supports a _reasonable subset_ of both XLIFF 1.2 and 2.0.